-What is our investment process and how long does it take?
+What is our investment process?

 This varies from company to company, but there are basic steps that we follow.
 But the basic premise is that the lesser the time we take to arrive at a decision, the higher the conviction we have to feel.
 We sometimes follow a company for months, but we also sometimes move from introduction to funding in a week!